 Course Summary – Structures of Life

 Students observe, compare, categorize, and care for a selection of organisms.
 Students engage in science and engineering practices to investigate structures and behaviors of the organisms and learn how some of the structures function in growth, survival, and reproduction.
 Students look at the interactions between organisms of the same kind, among organisms of different kinds, and between the environment and populations over time.
 Students focus on these crosscutting concepts to develop understandings about organisms and population survival—patterns; cause and effect; scale, proportion, and quantity; systems and system models; structure and function; and stability and change

-For a description of each investigation in the STRUCTURES OF LIFE and the correlations to the National Science Education Standards, download the STRUCTURES OF LIFE Module Overview PDF.
+For a description of each investigation in Structures of Life and correlations to the Next Generation Science Standards, download the Structures of Life Module Overview PDF.

 © 2018 UC Regents